Adi2198/Web/README.md

-# Ecommerse website you can find the code and webpages in web Pages and Images of website in Web Images.
+# Ecommerse website you can find the code and webpages in web Pages and Images of website in Webpage.